IoUCert: Robustness Verification for Anchor-based Object Detectors: Evaluation

-\textbf{YOLOv3 Results.} The results of our extensive evaluation on the LeakyReLU-based YOLOv3 architecture using brightness, contrast, and motion blur perturbations with a kernel size of 5 are shown in Table~\ref{tab:yolov3_results}.
-We find that due to its effective coordinate transformation, \ioucert{} retains sufficient tightness to verify the robustness of YOLOv3 models across a wide range of perturbations.
-Across all datasets, the models are highly robust to motion blur perturbations with a blurring angle of $0^\circ$, though our procedure successfully identifies edge cases yielding incorrect predictions at higher perturbation budgets.
-This trend is mirrored for other blurring angles, see Table~\ref{tab:yolov3_more_motionblur_results} in Appendix~\ref{ssec:motionblur_results_different_angles}.
+Table~\ref{tab:yolov3_results} reports results on the LeakyReLU-based YOLOv3 architecture under brightness, contrast, and motion blur (kernel size 5) perturbations.
+Thanks to its coordinate transformation, \ioucert{} retains enough tightness to verify YOLOv3 across a wide range of perturbations.
+All models are highly robust to $0^\circ$ motion blur, though our procedure still finds edge cases yielding incorrect predictions at high budgets.
+The same trend holds for other blur angles (Appendix~\ref{ssec:motionblur_results_different_angles}, Table~\ref{tab:yolov3_more_motionblur_results}).

-Comparing the datasets, we observe that the model trained on the more complex COCO dataset is generally more vulnerable to brightness and motion blur perturbations than the LARD model at the equivalent $128 \times 128$ resolution.
-For instance, at $\epsilon=0.5$ under brightness perturbation, the COCO model retains $29$ robust cases compared to $40$ for LARD.
-Conversely, the COCO model exhibits slightly higher resilience to mid-range contrast perturbations.
-When comparing resolutions on the LARD dataset, we find that while the model trained on the larger $128 \times 128$ inputs achieves higher standard accuracy than the $64 \times 64$ model, it is more vulnerable to input perturbations.
-The tightness of the LeakyReLU relaxations is discussed in Appendix~\ref{sec:proof_optimality_leaky_relu_relaxation}.
+The model trained on the more complex COCO dataset is generally more vulnerable to brightness and motion blur than LARD at the same $128 \times 128$ resolution (\eg $29$ vs.\ $40$ robust cases at $\epsilon=0.5$ under brightness), though slightly more resilient to mid-range contrast.
+On LARD, the $128 \times 128$ model attains higher clean accuracy than the $64 \times 64$ one but is more vulnerable to perturbations: higher input dimensionality leads to looser bounds, so higher clean accuracy does not necessarily lead to higher certified robustness.
+LeakyReLU relaxation tightness is discussed in Appendix~\ref{sec:proof_optimality_leaky_relu_relaxation}.

+\textbf{Pooling Choice.} Our YOLOv3 models replace the MaxPool downsampling layers of the original architecture with AvgPool layers, which are linear and can be represented exactly in the bound-propagation framework while retaining comparable clean accuracy ($\text{mAP}_{0.5}$ of $86.59\%$ vs.\ $86.88\%$ on LARD at $64 \times 64$).
+This choice is decisive for verifiability: on a $50$-image subset, the AvgPool model is verified more than an order of magnitude faster than its MaxPool counterpart and incurs far fewer timeouts (\eg under brightness at $\epsilon=0.3$, $50/50$ robust cases in $56$\,s for AvgPool versus $15/50$ with $33$ timeouts and over $1600$\,s for MaxPool).
+The full ablation across all perturbations is reported in Appendix~\ref{ssec:ablation_study_pooling}, Table~\ref{tab:ablation_study_pooling}.